There’s a better way for communities to solve their problems.

 Why?
 Because leaders who want to get things done know it’s easier when the public is your partner.
 And when the public is your partner, the public wants to keep you in office.

-Q: Is a Democracy League a good fit for your community?
+Is a Democracy League right for your community?

 .webp)